panu-kangas/run_dashy_run/README.md

 - Dashy's movement abilities and their visual effects (jump, double jump, turbo jump, meteor attack & side dash)
 - Randomly spawning enemies with continuously faster movement speed and spawn rate
-- Platforms that can be jumped on (but were penetrable from under and sided)
+- Platforms that can be jumped on (but were penetrable from under and the sides)
 - Static spike wall at the end of the screen
 - Score system and game states
 - Vanishing floor mechanic